 Narrowing the gap: Pupil Premium and CPD This blog follows my talk given at the Westminster Briefing ‘Narrowing the Gap’ event in Leeds on Thursday 27th June, 2013.
 I will be delivering a similar talk at the Westminster Briefing London event on Tuesday 9th July.
 When narrowing the attainment gap, Sutton Trust research highlights why we should be focusing on the quality of teaching: We can see that the average student makes significantly greater progress as we improve the quality of teaching, but that this effect is magnified for pupils from disadvantaged backgrounds.
 This research clearly shows that the most important role that a school leader can play is to be a leader of teacher learning and development.
 But where should teachers be focusing their efforts when engaging in professional devleopment?
+It’s important to note that this isn’t an exhaustive list – there will be many effective (and ineffective) approaches to improving outcomes which haven’t been listed simply due to a lack of research.
 1. 2.
 3. 4.
 5. 6.
 Next steps